 JODY’S RACING SCRAPBOOK: THESE SNAPSHOTS COULD BE YOURS

-One man’s motocross scrapbook is pretty much the same as another’s.
-They all hold gems from the past, precious moments lost in time.
 We hope that a look at Jody’s old photos will remind you of your good old days.
 Take this photo above for example.
 Jody’s Hodaka Super Rat barely used any Hodaka parts.
 The shocks were by Arnaco.
 The leading link forks and two-inch longer swingarm were from Swenco.
 The radial top-end was from Eric Jenson.
 The seat was as small as it could be.
 The gas tank was an aftermarket fiberglass CZ tank.
 The fenders were from Preston Petty.
 The aluminum air filter canister, GEM reed valve and down pipe were all popular mods.
 The frame wouldn’t be used on a mountain bike today.
 As for the haircut…what can we say, it was the 1970s.

 The transition from 1960’s motocross to the early 1970’s was a cool time.
 The leading link forks were a throwback to the 1960s, as were the quilted leather pants, but the Full Bore boots, Hallman Flip Visor, face fender, rubber flap on the front fender, Curnutt shocks on the forks and Impact plastic levers spoke of the next generation.
 This photo was shot at a cross-country race at a track outside of Denton, Texas.

 One of the most famous road races of all-time was the Austin Aquafest road race.
 It was held on the city streets of Austin, Texas.
 The race was very fun, but there were curbs, buildings and telephone poles lining the course.
 The best Jody every did at the Aquafest race was ninth in 125 GP, but he did achieve some notoriety by jumping the flag start from the second row and ramming Freddy Spencer in the front row.
 Jody’s skinny front tire got wedged between Spencer’s Yamaha TA125 swingarm and exhaust pipe.
 Spencer didn’t win that year.
 Note the duct tape on Jody’s boot and thigh from a crash earlier in the day.
 Jody’s AMA Road Racing license number was 192, which he then adopted for motocross.

 All road racers have pit bikes to get around the course.
 Jody tried to race his Garelli moped in the 50cc Grand Prix class.
 He got smoked as his top speed was down about 70 mph to the special Italian road racers.
 The race promoters finally banned him from goofing around.
 The long hair was aerodynamic.